T01d4/MLOps_movie_rec_apr25/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── api            <- Scripts for the api supposed to be running in the backgroud │   │   ├── main.py
-    │   │   └── routes.py
-    │   │
     │   ├── data           <- Scripts to download or generate data │   │   ├── check_structure.py
     │   │   ├── import_raw_data.py